kirandash/angularts/readme.txt

 ## Template driven forms ##
 Less code but limited validation also

+There is a class Control for input fields of a form. ngControl directive is used to associate this Class to the input object

 Module driven forms
 More code and control over validation also